 The Impact on Your Case

 It’s daunting to be faced with pending criminal charges.
 There is likely much at stake, including your freedom.
 For the fortunate few, there are times when loopholes in the process can be found that could impact your case.
-A trained professional may be able to take a look at your case and determine if mistakes made by law enforcement during your arrest could impact your charges.
+A top WV criminal defense attorney may be able to take a look at your case and determine if mistakes made by law enforcement during your arrest could impact your charges.